cardboard-iguana/cardboard-iguana.com/log/2021-12-05-tryhackme-complete-beginner-supplements.md

 Much acronym.
 Very Microsoft.

 I found TryHackMe's discussion of Kerberos authentication pretty confusing, but Wikipedia's walk-through of the authentication process is much clearer.
-The below steps are cut-and-pasted from Wikipedia's walk-through, but with language adapted to match the Windows-specific environment TryHackMe is concerned with...
+The below steps are cut-and-pasted from Wikipedia's walk-through, but with language adapted to match the Windows-specific environment TryHackMe is concerned with…

 \[α\] Client Authentication to the KDC (a.k.a.
 "Pre-Authentication"):